simon-yc/simon-yc/README.md

 ## ⚡ Fun Facts

-- 🐾 I have a cat named after a Pokémon — Eevee
+- 🐾 I have a cat named after a Pokémon
-- ⚽ Big fan of sports, especially soccer and basketball
+- ⚽ Big fan of sports
-- 🌎 Enjoy the outdoors and travelling
+- 🌎 Enjoy the outdoors